 The owners decide at their syndicate AGM where they want the boat to be moored for the following year.
 Boats usually stay in one place for a couple of years so that owners can cruise the available routes and then they move the boat somewhere else to give different cruising routes and eventually it moves around the whole canal network in a logical sequence.

 Many syndicate agreements now recommend that owners have appropriate training.
-Owners who have done so, generally find that it improves their confidence and the enjoyment of their boat?
-BCBM recommends Tony Ward whose details can be found here.
+Owners who have done so, generally find that it improves their confidence and the enjoyment of their boat.
+BCBM recommends T.R Boat handeling whose details can be found here.
+For details of training on the Broads, please contact BCBM.

 Yes we do at marinas which have the highest proportion of our managed boats — ours are referred to as Turnaround Managers.
 We have a Technical General Manager who these Turnaround Managers report to ensure all the boats under our management are well looked after at all times.